The School of Trout will host its fourth annual Spring Creek Trip in 2026.

 DETAILS

-Dates: Sunday, May 4th — Friday, May 9th, 2025
+Dates: Sunday, April 26th — Friday, May 1st, 2026

 The Fishing: This event offers SOT alumni the chance to experience three of America’s most acclaimed spring creeks.
-Armstrong’s, DePuy’s and Nelson’s are exceptional private fisheries.
+Armstrong’s, DePuy’s and Nelson’s are all exceptional private fisheries.
 We expect to have exclusive use of Armstong’s and DePuy’s for our small group — two days on Armstrong’s and two days on DePuy’s, with additional space on Nelson’s — and we’ll have stellar local guides on hand to provide whatever help is necessary.
 SOT alumni and instructors will arrive on Sunday, fish for four full days, and then depart on Friday.
 You should expect small streams, clear water, abundant fish and gorgeous scenery.
-While we can’t control the fishing, or the weather, early May is typically a wonderful time to explore the creeks.
+While we can’t control the fishing, or the weather, late April is typically a wonderful time to explore the creeks.
 Oh, and we’ll also be a stone’s throw from the Yellowstone River.
-If anyone wants to spend a little time on the Yellowstone, we should be able to arrange for that as well.
+If anyone wants to spend a little time on the Yellowstone, we may be able to arrange for that as well.
 (Please keep in mind that this is a walk & wade trip.
 We will not be floating at all.)

 Attendees: This hosted trip is exclusively for SOT alumni.
 We anticipate having space for 6 to 10 anglers.
 The trip is not open to the general public.
 (If an attendee wants to bring a spouse, a family member or a close friend, we are willing to explore that option if there’s space available.)